FahimDelgado/chinainsightstoday/source/_posts/video-games-and-instagram,-the-fda’s-newest-and-ironic-anti-vape-tools-for-teens.md

 ---
 title: Video Games and Instagram, The FDA's Newest and Ironic Anti-Vape Tools for Teens
 date: 2018-9-25 08:55:00
-category: Legal And Political News
+category: legal and political news
 ---

 ![](/images/8.jpg)